 So, here is the reality, I am going to say what you aren't supposed to say.
 It goes against several theories and beliefs on how to serve the world best, but I am going to share it anyway.
 Forget your friends, loved ones and humanity, if you are not serving yourself to your highest power, you are doing a disservice to the world, and you will not be as effective at your craft if you do not explore WHO YOU ARE.
 Who you are is relative to many things and can be psycho-analyzed in many different ways.

 Serving My Happiness is a thought that came to fruition at a very low point in my life.
-I was drained, tired, had given my all and lost, and now it was time to pick myself up again.
+I was drained, tired, had given my all and lost, failed, and now it was time to pick myself up again.
 However, this time I wanted life to be different.
 I didn't want to fall down the same rabbit hole.
 I wanted to rise and serve my highest purpose.
 What I have found is that by honoring that feeling and following my gut instincts, I am now serving my happiness -- something few people do for themselves in a lifetime.
 I realized that the more I served my best interests, the more I was available to purposefully help others.

 A Blog Focused on Happiness and Healing